cncartistsec/BluePine-WiFi-Pineapple-Pager/README.md

 # BluePine
 # Bluetooth Scanning Suite for the Hak5 WiFi Pineapple Pager
-To install/run, copy the "bt-bluepine" folder with "include" subfolder to the folder of your choice on the pager under payloads and run "BluePine".
+To install/run, copy the "bt-bluepine" folder with "include" subfolder to the folder of your choice on the pager in "/mmc/root/payloads/user/" and run "BluePine".

 Ex. "/mmc/root/payloads/user/reconnaissance/bt-bluepine" would put "BluePine" under the "Reconnaissance" menu.